-1. Name, date of birth, address, phone number of child
+- 1. Name, date of birth, address, phone number of child - 2.
+Phone number and name of school

-- 2. Phone number and name of school - 3.
-Date of child's admission to the program - 4.
+- 3. Date of child's admission to the program - 4.
 Names, addresses, and phone numbers where parents can be reached - 5.
 Names and phone numbers of other designated persons for emergencies - 6.
 Names and phone numbers of persons child may be released to - 7.
 Child's physician's name, address, and phone number - 8.
-Statement of special needs, hospitalization, long-term medication
+Statement of special accommodations